 Concrete poles are also hygroscopic meaning that they are more susceptible to freeze/thaw damage in harsh climates.
-USEPA (2008) also quotes data from EPRI (EPRI 1997) which suggests that concrete posts cannot be used in coastal/marine applications as sea-salt attacks the concrete.
+USEPA (2008) also quotes data from the Electric Power Research Institute (EPRI) s (EPRI 1997), which suggests that concrete posts cannot be used in coastal/marine applications as sea-salt attacks the concrete.
 However, a major manufacturer of concrete poles, StressCrete indicates effective use of concrete in both fresh water and saltwater environments when specifically formulated for this environment.
 Because of their corrosion resistance, durability, and lack of chemical treatment, they are used in proximity to sensitive water bodies and can be used in freshwater and saltwater environments.
-One additional drawback for concrete structures relates to end of life: while treated wood poles can be re-installed at different locations during a working life, concrete posts can only be installed once, although the material can be recycled with certain limitations, or repurposed (e.g. as fill and does not have to be consigned to a hazardous waste landfill).
+One additional drawback for concrete structures relates to end of life: while treated wood poles can be re-installed at different locations during a working life, concrete posts can only be installed once.